-Toynbee Hall is committed to good practice in the handling and protecting of your personal data and privacy along with careful compliance with the requirements of the Data Protection Act (1988) and GDPR.
+Toynbee Hall is committed to good practice in the handling and protecting of your personal data and privacy along with careful compliance with the requirements of the Data Protection Act (2018) and the General Data Protection Regulation.

-Toynbee Hall is registered with the Information Commissioner in the UK as a “data controller” in accordance with the provisions of the Data Protection Act 1998.
-Further details of the registration are available at www.dpr.gov.uk.
+Toynbee Hall is registered with the Information Commissioner in the UK as a “data controller” in accordance with the provisions of the Data Protection Act 2018.
+Further details of the registration are available at ico.org.uk/ESDWebPages/Entry/Z6999734